Antipasto Pasta Salad

 • Meat and cheese – These can be sliced and stored together.

-• Vegetables – I recommend prepping these the night before or morning-of so they don’t dry out.
+• Vegetables – I recommend prepping these the night before or morning of so they don’t dry out.

 Store everything in airtight containers in the refrigerator.
 On the day you wish to serve (or the night before), cook the tortellini and combine everything as directed.

-How To Store Antipasto Pasta Salad
+How To Store Antipasto With Pasta

 Whether you want to prepare it ahead of time or simply save some leftovers, antipasto pasta salad will keep covered in the refrigerator for up to a week.